BidSwitch Targeting Groups

 • Only Send Rewarded Traffic Set whether you want to only receive requests for rewarded impressions.
 These are usually video, but sometimes for display, and are indicated by the imp.rwdd field in Open RTB 2.6 and by video.ext.rewarded as an extension field in BidSwitch Buyer Protocol 5.3

-In-App Targeting
+In-App Settings

 If you enable In-App targeting, you can configure the following settings.